aptech/docs/docs/CR-setBlockSize.rst

 Remarks
 -------

-setBlockSize controls the maximum number of rows to read at a time for functions which can process datasets in chunks, such as olsmt and dstatmt.
+:func:`setBlockSize` controls the maximum number of rows to read at a time for functions which can process datasets in chunks, such as :func:`olsmt` and :func:`dstatmt`.

-setBlockSize is not threadsafe.
-To control the size of data blocks loaded in code which is threaded with threadBegin/threadStat or threadFor, you must call setBlockSize before the threads are created.
+:func:`setBlockSize` is not threadsafe.
+To control the size of data blocks loaded in code which is threaded with `threadBegin`/`threadStat` or `threadFor`, you must call :func:`setBlockSize` before the threads are created.